 - Preheat the oven to 350 degrees.

 - Oil six, eight ounce ramekins very well.
-To make the ramekins easy to put in and take out of the oven, place them on a standard sized baking sheet.
-(That way you just have to slide the baking sheet in and out of the oven!)
+To make the ramekins easy to put in and take out of the oven, place them on a baking sheet.
+(That way you just have to slide the baking sheet in and out of the oven.)

-- Now evenly distribute the cake batter among the ramekins.
-Each ramekin will fill to just about the top with batter.
+- Evenly distribute the cake batter among the ramekins.
+Each ramekin will fill just about halfway with batter.

 Bake the cakelettes

-- Bake the cakelettes at 350 degrees for 55-60 minutes, or until the top is firm, and a toothpick inserted in the middle comes out mostly clean.
+- Bake the cakelettes at 350 degrees for 30 minutes.
+The top will spring back when lightly pressed, and a toothpick inserted in the middle will come out mostly clean.

 Serve and think of Audrey!